Impact investing is an exciting step in the evolution of responsible investing.

 The roots of impact investing have been in venture capital and private equity.
 But over recent years the concept has evolved to include the rapidly growing green bonds market.
 As this investment approach moves further into the mainstream, there has been considerable debate in the asset management industry around how impact can be truly achieved by investing in publicly-listed equities and corporate bonds.

-We have strong credentials in this area, having launched our first societal impact mandate in 1998.
-Its goal was to tackle unemployment, by investing in listed small and mid-cap companies, to create sustainable jobs in France.
-We now manage a variety of impact strategies, ranging from private equity investments to green and social bonds and listed equities and bonds, which look to provide solutions relating to issues such as healthcare, climate change and biodiversity.
+We now manage a variety of impact strategies, ranging from private equity investments to green, social and sustaibanility bonds and listed equities and bonds, which look to provide solutions relating to issues such as healthcare, climate change and biodiversity.

 Through impact investing, we want to enhance long-term returns, and this is achieved through the allocation of capital to take advantage of sustainability-related opportunities within large addressable markets.
 Alongside this, we aim to drive impact by leveraging our investor rights, to influence companies through engagement.